parsemonkey/PersonalHistoryTimeline/README.md

-'Personal History Timeline' is a custom-designed software application to help you log those week-to-week activities that form the tapestry of your life.
+'Personal History Timeline' is a custom-designed software application to help you capture those week-to-week activities that form the tapestry of your life.

-Keep track of those wonderful Anniversary dinners with a loved one, or those occasional weekend getaways and the funny, little things you found to buy. *What was the name of that cute little shop?*
+Keep track of those wonderful Anniversary dinners with a loved one, or those occasional weekend getaways and the funny things you found to buy. *What was the name of that cute little shop?*

 What did the Vet say about nutrition during our last appointment?
 When did the warranty begin for Dad's new table saw.
 What elementary school was I attending when I won best prize for my Thanksgiving Poster?

-How about those fun birthday barbecues with friends and family. *Who was that girl that Tom brought to the party?*
+How about those fun birthday barbecues with friends and neighbors. *Who was that girl that Tom brought to the party?*

 Cherished memories, all.
 There is simply no other scrolling timeline software in the market to match this masterpiece for recording these special events and revisiting them again and again, as you grow older.